charles66820/portfolio/README.md

 # Overview

 This projet is my portfolio.
-Is dev when the BTS SIO for the final exam.

 ## Install the Application